ValleyDAO/hackfs-2024/README.md

 This system not only facilitates technological documentation and innovation but also aligns contributor incentives with the platform's growth and success, ensuring sustained engagement and development.

-## Tech Specific READMEs

-### GALADRIEL AI
-You can find the deploying and interaction with out galadriel contract here`./playground/galadriel/README.md`